ChristineLoveCoding/Data-Strucure-Java/out/production/Data-Strucure-Java/README.md

 # Data-Strucure-Java
 This is a repository Data Structure (Java Vision) for beginner.

-With this package, you can learn Data Structure from scratch.
+With this package, you can learn Data Structure from zero.

 Easy to read, eay to learn, easy to code.

+Happy Coding

+Prerequisite :
-Prerequisite : you are supposed to have a solid foundations of Basic Java langage.
+1.You are supposed to have a solid foundations of Basic Java langage.
+2.You have the interests to explore the data structures.

 Here are the topics :
 1. Arrays